Pacific Northwest National Laboratory Intelligence Analyst in RICHLAND, Washington

 Group: Global Nuclear Science and Technology

-The Global Nuclear Science and Technology group within PNNL is looking for a part-time Intelligence Analyst with experience in global security, nuclear non-proliferation, intelligence studies, geospatial analysis, knowledge management, or other related disciplines.
-The position provides intelligence analysis support for DOE/IN and other organization of the Intelligence Community (IC).
+The Global Nuclear Science and Technology group within PNNL is looking for an entry level intelligence analyst with experience in global security, nuclear non-proliferation, intelligence studies, analytic tradecraft standards or other related disciplines.
+The position provides intelligence analysis support for DOE/IN and other organizations of the Intelligence Community (IC).

-Collaborate with domain expert staff and other analysts to address national security-related issues
+Collaborate with domain expert staff and other analysts to address nuclear and national security-related issues.

 Communicate findings in verbal, written, and presentation forms in accordance with the Intelligence Community tradecraft standards

-Good problem solving ability utilizing novel tools, techniques and methods to answer challenging intelligence Demonstrated ability work with a diverse set of project personnel to accomplish a goal and gather input/deliverables with no direct authority over them
+Demonstrated ability work with a diverse set of project personnel to accomplish a goal and gather input/deliverables from staff with no direct authority over them

-Writes or contributes directly to analytical products distributed to a variety of audiences;
+Demonstrated ability to write or contribute directly to analytical products for a variety of audiences.

 Experience in U.S. Government intelligence or U.S. Military intelligence

 Battelle Memorial Institute (BMI) at Pacific Northwest National Laboratory (PNNL) is an Affirmative Action/Equal Opportunity Employer and supports diversity in the workplace.
 All employment decisions are made without regard to race, color, religion, sex, national origin, age, disability, veteran status, marital or family status, sexual orientation, gender identity, or genetic information.
 All BMI staff must be able to demonstrate the legal right to work in the United States.
 BMI is an E-Verify employer.
 Learn more at jobs.pnnl.gov.